AdobeDocs/commerce-merchant-services.en/contributing.md

 ## Code Of Conduct

 This project adheres to the Adobe [code of conduct](code-of-conduct.md).
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to [Grp-opensourceoffice@adobe.com](mailto:Grp-opensourceoffice@adobe.com).
+Report unacceptable behavior to [Grp-opensourceoffice@adobe.com](mailto:Grp-opensourceoffice@adobe.com).

 ## Contributor Guide Documentation